MamadinhaAmiga/open-era-api/README.md

-# **Open-Era API 🚀**
+# **Palms-Open API 🚀**

-The **Open-Era API** is a cutting-edge Rust-based open-source API designed to revolutionize how traders and developers interact with token information.
-By harnessing the power of **Large Language Models (LLMs)** and **Machine Learning**, the Open-Era API delivers unparalleled insights, enabling precise token analysis and robust decision-making for Solana traders and developers worldwide.
+The **Palms-Open API** is a cutting-edge Rust-based open-source API designed to revolutionize how traders and developers interact with token information.
+By harnessing the power of **Large Language Models (LLMs)** and **Machine Learning**, the Palms-Open API delivers unparalleled insights, enabling precise token analysis and robust decision-making for Solana traders and developers worldwide.

-## **Why Open-Era API?**
+## **Why Palms-Open API?**

 - **LLM-Powered Analysis**: Advanced language models take token analysis to a whole new level, providing sophisticated insights beyond traditional metrics.
 - **Machine Learning Integration**: Stay ahead of market trends with real-time predictions powered by ML algorithms tuned for the dynamic nature of cryptocurrency markets.
 - **Rust Performance**: Built in Rust for unparalleled performance, security, and scalability.
 - **Decentralized Ready**: Designed to seamlessly integrate into decentralized environments and empower autonomous trading systems.

-The **Open-Era API** isn’t just an API—it’s the future of token intelligence.
+The **Palms-Open API** isn’t just an API—it’s the future of token intelligence.

 ---